JoE11-y/Celo-101-Tutorial/README.md

 2. Subgraph Manifest (yaml configuration): (from the docs) The manifest defines the smart contracts your subgraph indexes, their ABIs, which events from these contracts to pay attention to, and how to map event data to entities that Graph Node stores and allows to query.

 3. AssemblyScript Mappings: This allows you to save data to be indexed using the entity types defined in your schema.
-The Graph CLI also generates AssemblyScript types using a combination of the subgraph's schema along with a smart contract's ABIs.
+This is written in TypeScript which is then compiled to AssemblyScript.

 ## Prerequisites